meshtastic/firmware/docs/software/mesh-alg.md

 - when sending, if destnodeinfo.next_hop is zero (and no message is already waiting for an arp for that node), startRouteDiscovery() for that node.
 Queue the message in the 'waiting for arp queue' so we can send it later when then the arp completes.
 - otherwise, use next_hop and start sending a message (with ack request) towards that node.
 - Don't use broadcasts for the network pings (close open github issue)
-- add ignoreSenders to myNodeInfo to allow testing different mesh topologies by refusing to see certain senders
+- add ignoreSenders to radioconfig to allow testing different mesh topologies by refusing to see certain senders
 - test multihop delivery with the python framework

 optimizations / low priority: